joaopaulopmedeiros/k6-load-test/README.md

-# IMD Load Test
+# K6 Load Test
-This repository addresses a proof of concept about load test in a docker environment for educational purposes at IMD.
+This repository addresses a proof of concept about load test in a docker environment.

-## Materials
-- <a href="./docs/test-plan.pdf">Test Plan</a>;
-- <a href="./docs/test-scenario.pdf">Test scenario</a>.

 ## How to get service up and running
 ```